MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-recovery-queuing-in-alwayson-availability-group.md

 ## Symptoms and impact of recovery (redo) queueing

-**Querying secondary replica returns different results than the primary replica** - Read only workloads which query secondary replicas may query stale data.
+### Querying secondary replica returns different results than the primary replica

+Read only workloads which query secondary replicas may query stale data.
 If there is recovery queuing, changes to data on the primary replica database might not reflect in the secondary database when querying the same data.

 Although changes arrive at the secondary and are written to the database log file, the changes won’t be queried until they are 'recovered' into the database files.
 The recovery operation is what makes those changes readable.

 For more information, see the section [Data latency on secondary replica in Differences between availability modes for an Always On availability group](/sql/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups?view=sql-server-ver16).

-**Failover Time is Longer or Recovery Time Objective (RTO) is violated** - RTO is the maximum database downtime an organization can handle or how quickly the organization can regain access to the database after an outage.
+### Failover Time is Longer or Recovery Time Objective (RTO) is violated

+RTO is the maximum database downtime an organization can handle or how quickly the organization can regain access to the database after an outage.
 If substantial recovery queueing is present on a secondary replica and a failover occurs, recovery may take longer before the database will transition to the primary role and represent the state of the database prior to the failover.
 This can delay the resumption of production after failover.

-**Various diagnostic features report availability group recovery queuing** - When there is recovery queueing, the Always On dashboard in SQL Server Management Studio might report an unhealthy availability group.
+### Various diagnostic features report availability group recovery queueing

+When there is recovery queueing, the Always On dashboard in SQL Server Management Studio might report an unhealthy availability group.

 ## How to check for recovery (redo) queueing